Skip to Main Content

 Step 3: Addressing Concerns About Plumbing

 Your pipes are just as likely to cause problems throughout your basement as precipitation outdoors.
 Leaking pipes can rapidly increase the amount of hydrostatic pressure your basement falls victim to.
-In turn, damaged pipes will make your home less comfortable to live in, increasing the level of humidity in your basement while simultaneously lowering the water pressure throughout the rest of our home.
+In turn, damaged pipes will make your home less comfortable to live in, increasing the level of humidity in your basement while simultaneously lowering the water pressure throughout the rest of your home.

 You can rely on professional contractors to test the water pressure in your home and determine whether or not you have a clog or leak on your hands.
 At this point in the inspection, you can explore what repair or protective measures you may want to invest in if you want to protect both your pipes and the whole of your basement in the days to come.